Why Bitter Gourd Leaves Turning Yellow?

 Here is a list of some of the nutrient issues you can look into your plants

 If you have noticed that the leaves of the plants are smaller and the underneath are purple, you will have to add phosphorous.
-Phosphorous is the best option for plants during the cold season.
+Phosphorus is the best option for plants during the cold season.

 If the fruits’ size is unusually small, then this may indicate that they have a deficiency of potassium or phosphorous.